 Caterers are subject to the California Retail Food Code as outlined in Placer County’s Catering Guidelines and must acquire a valid health permit.
 To obtain a valid health permit submit an application packet with the appropriate fee to Environmental Health.
 For individual pages from the application packet, please see our Permits, Forms & Fees page.

 Caterer- Same Owner from Permitted Food Facility

-Restaurants and markets that provide catering services to their customers are required to obtain a catering health permit in addition to their current annual health permit.
-Example of such catering from the same permitted food facility that requires a health permit would be if the facility prepares the food, transports the food to the event to be catered, and provides staff services and/or multi-use utensils.
-An example of catering from the same permitted food facility that does not require an additional health permit is when a facility provides the food, transports the food to the event, and leaves all the food and utensils at the event with no additional services provided, meaning delivery only.
+Restaurants and markets that provide catering services are required to obtain a catering permit in addition to their current annual health permit.
+An example is when a facility prepares the food, transports the food to the event to be catered, and provides staff services and/or multi-use utensils.

 A facility that prepares food for an event and only delivers food and disposable utensils with no additional services provided does not require a catering permit.

 Cooks-for-Hire are individuals hired to prepare and/or serve food at an client’s home or private function.
 Cook-for-Hire must either use client’s food or shop directly prior to arriving at the client’s home or private function.
 All food prepared by a Cook-for-Hire is prepared and handled at the location of the private function.
 No food is allowed to be stored, prepared, or handled at the private home of the Cook-for-Hire.
 Cooks-for-Hires are not required to obtain a health permit, but must fill out a Cook-for-Hire Statement in order for their Business License Application to be signed off.